d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ## Put All Things Together

-Finally, we define a function `load_data_voc` that  downloads and loads this data set, and then returns the data loaders.
+Finally, we define a function `load_data_voc` that  downloads and loads this dataset, and then returns the data loaders.

 ```{.python .input  n=13}
 # Saved in the d2l package for later use